Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 When you create a Resource Group you have give it a unique custom name.
 Please think of a custom name for your Resource Group and replace the text below "YourResourceGroupName" with the custom name you created.

-The following example creates a resource group named *<YourResourceGroupName>* in the *eastus* location.
+The following example creates a Resource Group named *<YourResourceGroupName>* in the *eastus* location.

 ```azurecli
 # To list locations: az account list-locations --output table